The Beginning for Humanities Students | Intro to Humanities

 As a Humanities student, you’ll explore how authors and artists have attempted to answer that same question.
 Then, through analysis, you’ll begin to recognize the patterns of human behavior and the ways in which humanity has sought to answer the questions of life.

 The Humanities is more than an academic focus.
 As a whole, the Humanities faculty reach out to students to focus on relationships.
-Mrs. Meinhardt reminds us that we are social creatures and that we must capitalize on that God-given trait.
+We are social creatures and that we must capitalize on that God-given trait.

 The environment the Humanities department has created for us is welcoming and encouraging.
 I know I speak for many of my classmates when I say we are comfortable sharing our ideas and reaching out to our professors for help or support.
 This community has been built on trust, and it only continues to flourish.

 Of course, there’s one common growth process we all understand.
-Mrs. Meinhardt closes with the fact that we are all pursuing Christlikeness.
+We are all pursuing Christlikeness.
 It’s our one shared goal that defines us as a community.

 Humanities is an incredibly inspiring degree that is perfect for anyone, no matter who they are or what their interests are.
 Even if our interests are diverse and don’t seem similar, we all know our main, common interest is pursuing Christ.